 OutsideSpacious Oceanview (1M) Two twin beds that convert to Royal King, full bathroom and sitting area with sofa.
 Alcove with large forward-view panoramic window with seat and lounge chair.
 Stateroom: 214 sq. ft.

-OutsideOceanview Stateroom (1N) Two twin beds that convert to Royal King, full bathroom and sitting area with sofa.
-Alcove with large forward-view panoramic window with seat and lounge chair.
+OutsideOceanview Stateroom (1N) All staterooms and suites come complete with private bathroom, vanity area, hair-dryer, closed-circuit TV, radio and phone.
+Two twin beds that convert to Royal King, sitting area with sofa, and full bathroom.
 Stateroom: 182 sq. ft.

 OutsideSpacious Oceanview (2M) Two twin beds that convert to Royal King, full bathroom and sitting area with sofa.
 Alcove with large forward-view panoramic window with seat and lounge chair.
 Stateroom: 214 sq. ft.